SchlossLab/Tomkovich_Vendor_XXXX_2020/README.md

 ```
 bash code/rename_classification_outputs_60
 ```
-Make plots comparing cross-validation and test AUROCs for classification models generated from 3 different types of input data (OTUs from Day -1, 0, and 1) and make plots and supplemental table of the top 20 OTUs that were contributing to the 3 models.
+Make plot comparing cross-validation and test AUROCs for classification models generated from 3 different types of input data (OTUs from Day -1, 0, and 1) and make a supplemental table of the top 20 OTUs that were contributing to the 3 models.
 ```
 Rscript code/class._60-40_analysis.R
 Rscript code/class_interpretation.R